jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             f'{wake_hour-sleep_hour}:{wake_minute-sleep_minute}'
         )

-the terminal shows an :doc:`/exceptions/AssertionError`, the expected value is now a string that contains the subtraction of the sleep hour from the wake hour, separated by a delimiter ``:`` and the subtraction of the sleep minute from the wake minute, so if for example I have a wake_time of ``08:30`` and a sleep_time of ``07:11`` I should have ``1:19`` as the output
+the terminal shows an :doc:`/exceptions/AssertionError`, the expected value is now a string that contains the subtraction of the sleep hour from the wake hour, separated by a separator ``:`` and the subtraction of the sleep minute from the wake minute, so if for example I have a wake_time of ``08:30`` and a sleep_time of ``07:11`` I should have ``1:19`` as the output

 GREEN: make it pass
 ====================